Exterior renovation in Mill Valley

 Mill Valley housing and architecture

-Mill Valley's stock is heavily custom and semi-custom: hillside homes on difficult lots, historic cottages and brown-shingle craftsman homes in and around the downtown and Old Mill area, and a strong tradition of modern and mid-century hillside architecture.
-These are detail-intensive, design-led projects where reveal consistency, clean transitions, and a refined trim package matter as much as the cladding itself — and where the fire and moisture strategy must be integrated into the architecture, not bolted on.
+Mill Valley's stock is heavily custom and semi-custom: brown-shingle and craftsman homes in and around the Old Mill and downtown blocks, fog-belt cottages on narrow canyon lanes, and a strong mid-century-to-contemporary hillside tradition on the steeper parcels.
+These are detail-intensive, design-led elevations where reveal consistency, clean material transitions, and a refined trim package matter as much as the cladding field itself.
+On the historic homes the profile and trim must read period-correct; on the modern builds the architecture wants crisp shadow lines and minimal interruptions — and in both cases the fire-and-moisture strategy has to be built into the design rather than bolted on afterward.

 Mill Valley's wooded, damp microclimate

-Mill Valley sits in a cool, fog-influenced redwood microclimate where surfaces stay damp for much of the year and drying capacity is a genuine performance concern.
-At the same time, the steep wooded terrain and heavy fuel load create real late-summer and fall fire windows.
-The exterior therefore has to shed and release moisture and resist ember intrusion — two requirements that have to be designed together.
+Mill Valley sits in a cool, fog-influenced redwood microclimate where shaded and north-facing surfaces stay damp for much of the year and drying capacity is a genuine performance concern, not a footnote.
+Persistent moisture is the controlling day-to-day stressor: it punishes any assembly that traps water behind the cladding, and it accelerates rot in older shingle and board systems.
+Layered over that, the steep wooded terrain and heavy fuel load open real late-summer and fall fire windows.
+The exterior therefore has to shed and release water while resisting ember entry, two demands designed together from the drainage plane out.

 Hardening a wooded Mill Valley hillside home

 For Mill Valley homes we specify Class A non-combustible fiber cement and harden the ignition-prone points — eaves, vents, and the ground-to-wall transition — recognizing that dense canopy and steep terrain make ember loading severe in a wind event.
-Re-cladding combustible wood or shingle in non-combustible material is one of the highest-value hardening steps available here, and we integrate it into the home's architectural language rather than compromising it.
+Re-cladding combustible wood or shingle in non-combustible material is one of the highest-value hardening steps available on these canyon parcels, and we coordinate it with soffit, fascia, and vent detailing so the whole assembly behaves as one hardened system.
+We integrate the work into the home's architectural language rather than compromising it, because on a Mill Valley elevation a clumsy hardening retrofit is its own kind of failure.

 Recommended materials for Mill Valley

-Premium non-combustible fiber cement over a rigorously detailed, drying-capable drainage plane is the core recommendation for Mill Valley: it addresses the wooded fire exposure and the persistent moisture together, with architectural profiles and trim suited to the town's design expectations.
-We generally advise against combustible cladding on these wooded hillside parcels regardless of aesthetic tradition, given the exposure.
+Premium non-combustible fiber cement over a rigorously detailed, drying-capable drainage plane is the core recommendation for Mill Valley: it addresses the wooded fire exposure and the persistent fog-belt moisture together, with architectural profiles and trim suited to the town's design expectations.
+We pair it with robust flashing and a back-ventilated rainscreen approach on the dampest elevations so the wall can dry inward and outward.
+We generally advise against combustible cladding on these wooded hillside parcels regardless of aesthetic tradition, given the exposure — and because fiber cement carries no durability penalty in this climate.

 What an exterior project costs in Mill Valley

-Mill Valley projects are among the more complex we undertake: steep, access-constrained hillside lots, architecturally detailed and custom elevations, fire-hardening scope, rigorous moisture detailing, and frequent substrate and rot discovery on older shingle and wood homes.
-Pricing is established in a detailed written proposal after an on-site assessment; the value here concentrates in craftsmanship, access logistics, and integrated fire-and-moisture detailing.
+Mill Valley projects are among the more complex we undertake: steep, access-constrained canyon lots where staging, scaffolding, and material handling are real line items, architecturally detailed custom elevations, fire-hardening scope, rigorous moisture detailing, and frequent substrate and rot discovery on older shingle and wood homes once cladding comes off.
+Narrow lanes and tight setbacks can dictate how and when material reaches the site.
+We establish pricing in a detailed written proposal after an on-site assessment; the value here concentrates in craftsmanship, access logistics, and integrated fire-and-moisture detailing rather than in a single headline figure.

 Our process in Mill Valley